migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L09.md

 "People play at their worship, worship their work, and work at their play."

-**B. Definition: Worship**
+### B. Definition: Worship

-1\.
-To ascribe worth or value
+1. To ascribe worth or value

-2\.
-Scripturally, the word translated *worship* is derived from the ancient practice of bowing oneself to the ground in reverence.
+2. Scripturally, the word translated *worship* is derived from the ancient practice of bowing oneself to the ground in reverence.

-\_ Exodus 34:8 - Moses bowed down and worshiped - LESSON IV.D.1
+\_ Exodus 34:8 - Moses bowed down and worshiped - LESSON IV.D

 *"And Moses made haste to bow low toward the earth and worship."*

-3\.
-Note: The word for worship means:
+3. Note: The word for worship means:

 bowed down